aparnaashok2125/Elevvo-Pathways-NLP-Internship/README.md

-# Elevvo-Pathways-NLP-Internship
-# 🧠 Natural Language Processing Tasks – Elevvo Pathways Internship
+# Natural Language Processing Tasks – Elevvo Pathways Internship

 Welcome to the **Natural Language Processing (NLP) Projects Repository** created as part of my internship at **Elevvo Pathways**.

-## 🌟 Internship Overview
+## Internship Overview

 As part of the **Elevvo Internship Program**, I completed a series of NLP-focused projects that demonstrate foundational to intermediate-level natural language processing techniques.
 Each task involved working with real-world datasets, applying essential preprocessing, implementing machine learning models, and evaluating results using standard metrics.